 - information you submit to us in respect of business enquiries (e.g. contact information, including email address and telephone number);

-- in respect of our employees and/or contractors only: your date of birth, gender, marital status, immigration status and next of kin; your qualifications and training records; your recruitment and employment history; your payroll records, bank account details and national identification numbers, such as your National Insurance number; information about your employment with Fore, including job title, working hours and any written agreement between you and Fore; information about your performance, development needs and information concerning your retirement, resignation and other types of termination; and information about absences from work and other management records.
+- in respect of our employees and/or contractors only: your date of birth, gender, marital status, immigration status and next of kin; your qualifications and training records; your recruitment and employment history; your payroll records, bank account details and national identification numbers, such as your National Insurance number; information about your employment with Fore, including job title, working hours and any written agreement between you and Fore; information about your performance, development needs and information concerning your retirement, resignation and other types of termination; and information about absences from work and other management records and Sensitive Personal Information.

 This Personal Information is required to inform you about the products and/or services we can or currently provide to you.
 Where you fail to provide that Personal Information when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with products and/or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.